Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Moderna’s two-dose COVID-19 vaccine commanded public attention with the announcement of its 94.5% efficacy rate.
 The vaccine has yet to be approved by the FDA, but the company has applied for emergency authorization and the first doses could be distributed this year, the Washington Post reported Nov.
-30. Here’s how to buy Moderna stock.
+30.

 How to buy shares in Moderna

-Purchase now or later.
-Buy today with a market order or use a limit order to delay your purchase until Moderna reaches your desired price.
-To spread out your purchase, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+- Purchase now or later.
+Buy your desired number of shares with a market order or use a limit order to delay your purchase until the stock reaches a desired price.

 On November 16, Moderna released a statement based on late-stage trial data of its two-dose coronavirus vaccine it’s developing with the Vaccine Research Center, part of the National Institute of Allergy and Infectious Diseases.
 It claims the vaccine is 94.5% effective in preventing COVID-19.
 This announcement arrived just one week behind vaccine competitor Pfizer’s 90% efficacy rate statement.

 Moderna’s data comes from a study of 30,000 volunteers and was released as a news statement — not in a peer-reviewed journal.
 This vaccine data is promising but far from conclusive.
 There’s still room for Moderna’s protection rate to change by the time it finishes its study.

 Moderna has now applied for emergency-use approval from the US Food and Drug Administration (FDA).
 The FDA requires coronavirus vaccines to hold an efficacy rate of at least 50% to be approved.

 In response to Moderna’s November announcement, its stock spiked by over 8%, the Dow Jones Industrial Average rose by nearly 400 points and the S&P 500 set a record high above 3,615 points.